bcgov/entity/docs/Way of Working/Scrum of Scrums.md

 Jan 28
 ----
 ** Topics to discuss **
 - How to use the Release feature and embed that in the way of working?
-- ...
+- Label "Release" has the same red color as Entity
+- how to manage dependencies across teams